clarkok/screeps-clarkok-bot/03-room-layout.md

 ```

-We will calculate multiple paths at this stage, as listed below.
-The #1 part are done in a single path search targeting
+We will calculate multiple paths at this stage, as listed below:
-multiple destinations, and the result is used to evaluate the score of the layout.

  1. path from storage to each source, and the controller
  2. path from terminal to mineral
  3. path from terminal to the lab cluster

-Also, there can be some points of interests need to be accessible (we call them the access points. eg, the decoders in
+Also, there can be some points of interests need to be accessible (aka. access points, Eg, the decoders in season #2).
-season #2).
-And we don't want our extensions, either those near the sources or others placed dynamically, block some
+And we don't want our extensions, either those near the sources or others placed dynamically, block some narrow
-narrow throttling points created by the terrain walls.
-So at this point the accessibility system comes in to play.
+throttling points yielded by the terrain walls.
+Here the accessibility system comes in to play.

 We maintain a access road map, starting from a clone of the terrain map with the roads generated by the above steps, and
 the roads in both clusters.
 We will fill some other road points on that map, preventing future steps from placing